DeNepo/component-based-design/README.md

 - recreate an HTML/CSS web page using pure functions components and encapsulated styles
 - functional React components

+🥚  JSX : you can ...

+- [ ]  Write elements with JSX syntax
+- [ ] Use interpolation ({}) to insert JavaScript expressions into JSX

+🥚functional React components: you can ...

+- [ ] Create a React function component (both function definition and arrow function styles)

+- [ ] Import/export components between files

 ### [2.
 Rendering Data](./2-rendering-data)

 - render a static page with provided data
 - component props
 - splitting components with design in mind

+🥚 Render data: you will start

+- [ ] thinking about components as pure functions

+🥚 Components and props : you can ...

+- [ ] create a  reusable pieces of components
+- [ ] how to pass props into React components

+🥚 Create reusable components: you can ...

+- [ ] Nest components within other components
   - one folder with a main component
   - sub-components for your convenience (not part of public contract)